Douglas Sang Hue

 At the February 1974 Test against England at Port of Spain, Trinidad, West Indian batter Bernard Julien defended the last ball of the second day.
-His partner Alvin Kallicharran walked off the pitch towards the pavilion assuming the days play was over.
+His partner Alvin Kallicharran walked off the pitch towards the pavilion assuming the day's play was over.
 Tony Greig, fielding at silly point, picked the ball up and threw down the stumps.
 Sang Hue had not called "time", so adjudged Kallicharran run out.
 Following the decision police had to be called in to control the volatile spectators.
 After a 2½ hour meeting between the captains, the umpires, and West Indies Cricket Board representatives, the official decision was to reinstate Kallicharran, with Greig's appeal "withdrawn".
 Greig and Kallicharran shook hands in the middle of the pitch before play resumed on the third day.

 Sang Hue spent a summer in England in 1977, umpiring matches in the County Championship, John Player League and Benson & Hedges Cup.
 He was the only non-Australian umpire in Kerry Packer's World Series Cricket later in 1977.
 After standing in one more Test in the West Indies, the first Test against Australia at Queen's Park Oval in March 1978, he was then dropped by the West Indies Cricket Board.
-He stood in four of the six WSC "Supertests" in Australia in 1977-78, and two of the five in 1978-9, including the Final, together with the five "Supertests" and three out of 12 ODIs in the WSC tour of the Caribbean in 1979.
+He stood in four of the six WSC "Supertests" in Australia in 1977–78, and two of the five in 1978–9, including the Final, together with the five "Supertests" and three out of 12 ODIs in the WSC tour of the Caribbean in 1979.

 He returned to stand in three Tests of the 1980/81 series against England.
 He umpired only one ODI match, the first ODI between West Indies and Pakistan at Sabina Park in March 1988.

 Ray Robinson, the Australian Cricket writer, said of him that he had the shortest white coat and the longest dismissal finger on that side of the Atlantic.